 North Wales is more than lovely beaches and mountainous ranges.
 Tourism is a large asset to the area bringing in more than 30 million people per year.
-Caravan parks like ours provide visitors with the perfect mix of being home away from home and having as much fun as possible while on holiday.
+Caravan parks like ours provide visitors with the perfect mix of being home and having as much fun as possible while on holiday.

 Of course beaches are a large draw to the area.
 They are maintained mostly by the National Trust and run throughout hundreds of miles of the Welch coastline.
 Whether you fancy sunbathing, surfing, fishing, going for a run on the sand or looking for shells, each member of the family will have a great day lying out in the sunshine.
 Bring a book, some snacks and a lead for the dog.
 Perfect addition to your caravan holiday.

 Greenacres Animal Park is home to an array of large and small animals sure to please all ages of guests at this park which is part rides and attractions and part zoo.
 From cattle, sheep and cows to snakes, crocodiles and skunks, there are plenty of furry friends to see here.
-Small rides for kids are available during nice weather so they can spin and whirl while you have an ice cream on a nearby bench.
+Small rides for kids are available so they can spin and whirl while you have an ice cream on a nearby bench.
 Get up close with wolf hybrids and lemurs (and get a photo while you’re at it!) for an extra fee.
 You can also purchase bags of food to hand feed pigs, ducks, goats and chickens.
 Even the smallest visitors will love becoming popular with these guys when being fed!
 Bring your caravan to the onsite campsite and spend a day or two at this Flintshire attraction.